 We are, just like you, highly committed to and passionate about the development of language in general.
 We want to focus on developing critical thinking skills, discussion and conversation skills, better content understanding, and enhancing student character in all sorts of classroom settings, particularly at schools that have high numbers of non-native English speakers from often less-privileged backgrounds.

 Like Dr. Jeff Zwiers, we all have extensive experience with working in urban settings.
 We all worked with students who have difficulties with communicating in English as we know it.
 They frequently do not communicate in line with the language used in mainstream schools or on the typical work floor.
-Very often, these students are well motivated and highly intelligent, and they really deserve a classroom setting and experience that will support them in developing their communications skills so they can become fine contributors to their communities.
+Very often, these students are well motivated and very smart, and they deserve a classroom setting and experience that will support them in developing their communications skills so they can become excellent contributors to their communities.